Community integration: Education

-Educational integration has a long history, described as "more comprehensive than academic mainstreaming".
-Community integration in this context refers to opportunities "to learn practical social and community living skills in a wide variety of community settings".
-Based in part on the civil-rights movement as represented by Brown v.
-Board of Education, school integration was based on the right to free and appropriate education.
+Community integration in an educational setting is of historical and modern significance, described as "more comprehensive than academic mainstreaming".
+In an educational context, community integration refers to opportunities "to learn practical social and community living skills in a wide variety of community settings".
+Based in part on the Civil rights movement as represented by Brown v.
+Board of Education, school integration focused on the right to free and appropriate education.

-Educational integration (often equated with inclusion) remains controversial in the US (although it is supported by law) due, in part, to special-education systems.
-School integration also involves children with more significant disabilities, such as those with technology-assistance needs.
-Progress has been made in education at the post-secondary level (in almost all population groups) due, in part, to disability-services departments at colleges.
+Educational integration is often equated with inclusion and remains controversial (although legally supported) in the United States partly due to special-education systems.
+School integration often applies to children with more significant support needs, such as those requiring assistive technology.
+There is general acceptance and support at the post-secondary level in almost all populations, as many colleges have developed disability services departments.
 Instead of educational integration, the goal is for continued school reform through inclusion (education) and for education with legally-mandated accommodations.